GoTeam42/go-team-docs/README.md

-# go-team-docs
+# Welcome

-All public documentation for Go Team 42
+This is Go Team 42's repo for any and all documentation and resources to get started contributing to Go.